tutek1/DTLabs/01_Basics/lab01.md

 > You can select multiple resistors and duplicate all of them at once.
 So that you don't have to duplicate them one by one.

 If you played with the scale of objects or moved some of them up or down, you might have noticed that they are no longer placed precisely on the ground.
-They are either a above/below ground or partway in the ground.
+They are either above/below the ground or partway in the ground.
 You can use:
 - `PAGEDOWN` key to snap an object to the ground.
 - `SHIFT+G` and then click to place it on any surface.